usxv/CodeRunner/README.md

 3. Better responsiveness

 **Isues/UpcomingFeatures**
-1.Document rename textbox automatic Resize is stil an issue.
+1. The rename textbox isn't auto resizing according to the content written inside.
+Did a temporary fix.
-2.Wanted "emmet" like coloring for better user readability for HTML tags and separate color scheme for non-tag data.
+2. Wanted "emmet" like coloring for better user readability for HTML tags and separate color scheme for non-tag data.